jnozzi/cocoadev.com/markdown/CocoaDiscussions.md

 http://cocoadev.com/forums/

-Take a look at our advice on General/HowToAskQuestions before posting a question if you're new here, and don't forget to see if you've run across a General/CommonProblem.
+Take a look at our advice on HowToAskQuestions before posting a question if you're new here, and don't forget to see if you've run across a CommonProblem.